Fewer False Failures: Introducing DOM-Level Element Matching

 Challenges

-- User friendly: How can we prevent users from entering incorrect DOM snippets?
+- Usability: How can we prevent users from entering incorrect DOM snippets?
 Even technical users may find it challenging to identify the correct DOM snippet.

 Design exploration